Hereditary conjugacy separability of right angled Artin groups and its applications: Consequences of the main theorem

 In Section \ref{sec:RAAG} we prove that pointwise inner automorphisms of right angled Artin groups are inner (see Proposition \ref{prop:pi=inn}).
 Thus Grossman's result, combined with Theorem \ref{thm:RAAG-main}, gives

 \begin{thm} For any right angled Artin group $G$, the group of outer automorphisms $Out(G)$ is residually finite. \end{thm}

 Presently not much is yet known about the outer automorphisms of an arbitrary right angled Artin group $G$.
 M. Laurence \cite{Laurence} showed that $Aut(G)$ (and, hence, $Out(G)$) is finitely generated.
 More recently, M. Day \cite{Day} proved that $Aut(G)$ (and, hence, $Out(G)$) is finitely presented.
-In \cite{Char-Vogt} R. Charney and K. Vogtmann showed that $Out(G)$ is virtually torsion-free and has a finite virtual cohomological dimension.
+In \cite{Char-Vogt} R. Charney and K. Vogtmann showed that $Out(G)$ is virtually torsion-free and has finite virtual cohomological dimension.
 Imposing additional conditions on the finite graph $\Gamma$, corresponding to $G$, M. Gutierrez, A. Piggott and K. Ruane were able to extract more information about the structure of $Aut(G)$ and $Out(G)$ in \cite{G-P-R}.
+After finishing this article the author learned that Charney and Vogtmann gave a different proof of Theorem 2.5 in \cite{C-V-new}.

 On the other hand, in Section \ref{sec:appl_out} we use a recent result of the author with D. Osin from \cite{norm-aut} to prove the following theorem:

 \begin{thm} If $G \in \mathcal{AVR}$ is a relatively hyperbolic group, then $Out(G)$ is residually finite. \end{thm}